ulrich-merkel/client-side-cache/README.md

         	 * @type {integer} The optional lifetime timestamp *
         	 * time in milliseconds used to mark a resource
-        	 * to be updated after a given period if time *
+        	 * to be updated after a given period if time, for testing
+        	 * purposes this option is set by default to 20s *
         	 * if set to '-1' the resource will not expires via lastmod
         	 * if set to '0' the resource will not always expires